Oluwakorede001/Oluwakorede001/README.md

 - 👋 Hi, I’m Oluwakorede, a fan of the Chelsea football club and NF.
 I enjoy changes.
-- 👀 I’m interested in Machine Learning and Intelligent systems for structures
+- 👀 I’m interested in Machine Learning and Intelligent Systems for structures
 - 💞️ I’m open to internships in the application of machine learning in structural engineering.
-- 📫 You can reach me at oluwakoredeoyewole@outlook.com
+- 📫 You can reach me at oluwakoredeoyewole09090@gmail.com